bjc74/Fotmob_Project/README.md

 ## Current limitations
 - Shots on target is calculated as shots saved + goals - we don't know whether to classify blocked shots as on or off target
 - Current stats are all basic, no advanced stats such as expected goals added yet
+- May print away team - home team instead of home team - away team - this can be prevented by using match_report_by_competition instead

 ## Next Steps
 - Add team/player visualisations